NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 ZoneHVAC:* equipment (such as fan coils or PTACs) can reference a `DesignSpecification:ZoneHVAC:Sizing` object to customize the sizing for a given ZoneHVAC unit.
 A similar approach is proposed for air terminal units.

 A new object named `DesignSpecification:AirTerminal:Sizing` will be added to allow specification of any required differences from the base Sizing:Zone specifications.

-A new optional field will be added at the end of every `AirTerminal:*` object to reference a `DesignSpecification:AirTerminal:Sizing` object as needed.
+A new optional field will be added at the end of the `ZoneHVAC:AirDistributionUnit` and `AirTerminal:SingleDuct:Uncontrolled` objects to reference a `DesignSpecification:AirTerminal:Sizing` object as needed.

 ### 8. Allow an airloop with no return path *(if budget allows)*
 This would remove any checks that throw errors when there is no return path.
 Beyond that the airloop should function normally with zero flow at the supply side inlet node.
 Input changes would include making the following nodes optional with a blank allowed: